yxiong/yxiong.github.io/_posts/2023-05-19-colab-with-custom-gce-vm.md

 2. Go to https://colab.research.google.com/ and "connect with a custom GCE VM".
    * Fill in `project`, `zone` and `instance`
    * Note that `instance` has a `-vm` suffix
+3. Verify that we can ssh into the VM:
+   * Use the SSH button from the console
+   * Run `gcloud compute ssh colab-server-gpu-vm` in local machine

 ## Notes